taviekitt/taviekitt.github.io/index.md

 ## About Me

 Tavie Kittredge (she/her) is a third year Computer Science and English double major at Davidson College in North Carolina.
-She has previously done undergraduate research related to distributed computing.
+She plans to graduate in Spring 2024 and has previously done undergraduate research related to distributed computing.

 ## About My Mentor